gatehill/imposter-cli/README.md

 # Imposter: Scriptable, multipurpose mock server

 Reliable, scriptable and extensible mock server for REST APIs, OpenAPI (and Swagger) specifications, SOAP/WSDL Web Services, Salesforce and HBase APIs.

+> This project is the CLI tool for the [Imposter mock engine](https://www.imposter.sh).

 Start a live mock of an OpenAPI specification with just: